 The reasons for having higher protein in the urine could be harmless, like intensive exercise and dehydration.
 Furthermore, serious conditions like immune disorders and kidney disease could also lead to albuminuria.

-Albuminuria or proteinuria is an early sign of chronic kidney disease (CKD).
+Persistent albuminuria is an early marker of chronic kidney disease (CKD) and is used, along with estimated glomerular filtration rate (eGFR), to diagnose and stage CKD.
 It interrupts normal kidney functions, which eventually requires the patient to opt for dialysis or a kidney transplant.

-Anyone can suffer from albuminuria, but people who are more than 65 years old are more vulnerable to this health condition.
+Older adults are at higher risk primarily due to the increased prevalence of diabetes, hypertension, and vascular disease rather than age alone.
 In addition to that, individuals who have a family history of kidney disease also run the risk of albuminuria.

 It is normal to have protein in the urine if it is within 150 milligrams per day.
 Increasing this limit leads to albuminuria.
 Early stages of albuminuria do not have any significant symptoms, but the following are some significant symptoms of advanced albuminuria: